dgenxsid1/keras/README.md

 models built on keras

-building a neural network in keras, and minimizing the errors for the model by performing different things.. in the first project,i.e keras-1 , aimed at making a neural network then split the model into train ,test.. finally using multiple iterations to minimize the mean squared error. keras-2 .. aims at the same thing but with a normalized data set keras-3 aims at the same thing but with a normalized dataset and increasing the number of epochs in various stages , to note the changes
+building a neural network in keras, and minimizing the errors for the model by performing different things.. the first project,i.e keras-1 , aimed at making a neural network ,then splitting the model into train ,test.. finally using multiple iterations to minimize the mean squared error. keras-2 .. aims at the same thing but with a normalized data set keras-3 aims at the same thing but with a normalized dataset and increasing the number of epochs in various stages , to note the changes